an member station

 However there is one thing that remains the same: each show consists of the biggest stories of the day, thoughtful commentaries, insightful features on the quirky and the mainstream in arts and life, music and entertainment, all brought alive through sound.

 All Things Considered is the most listened-to, afternoon drive-time, news radio program in the country.
-Every weekday the two-hour show is hosted by Robert Siegel and Audie Cornish.
+Every weekday the two-hour show is hosted by Robert Siegel, Audie Cornish, Ari Shapiro and Kelly McEvers.
 In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays.
-Arun Rath hosts on the weekends.
+Michel Martin hosts on the weekends.

 During each broadcast, stories and reports come to listeners from NPR reporters and correspondents based throughout the United States and the world.
 The hosts interview newsmakers and contribute their own reporting.
 Rounding out the mix are the disparate voices of a variety of commentators, including Sports Commentator Stefen Fatsis, Poet Andrei Codrescu and Political Columnists David Brooks and E.J.
 Dionne.